 Meals in residences

 Accommodation fees do not include meals, except where so stated.
-The student cards of students placed in a University residence on the Stellenbosch Campus are activated for meals in the particular residence.
-At the start of the year, students can load a maximum meal quota of R20 690 via a computer terminal in the relevant residence, or through the student portal my.sun.ac.za onto the student fees account.
-The meals quota may likewise through either of the two methods be replenished during the course of the year until a specific date as communicated in the Calendar, Part 3 (available later) (normally early in the month of August).
+The student cards of students placed in a University residence on the Stellenbosch Campus are activated for taking meals in the particular residence.
+At the start of the year, students can load a maximum meal quota of R22 345 via a computer terminal in the relevant residence, or through the student portal my.sun.ac.za onto the student fees account.
+The meals quota may likewise through either of the two methods be replenished during the course of the year until a specific date as communicated in the Calendar 2019, Part 3 (available later in December 2018), normally early in the month of August.

-After this date the quota may only be replenished with a cash payment at the Cashier's, or by an electronic credit card payment (under "Payment Options" after signing in at the student portal my.sun.ac.za).
+After this date the quota may only be replenished with a cash payment at the Cashier's, or by an electronic card payment after signing in at the student portal my.sun.ac.za under "Payment Options, "Fees", "Student fees online payments").
 If the amount payable for the meal package is not depleted by the end of the academic year, the remainder is credited to the relevant student fees account.

-Students are allowed to allocate a specific part of the meal quota for spending at an additional facility in the dining hall where different options of meals are made available.
+Students are allowed to allocate a specific part of the meal quota for spending at an additional facility in the dining hall or in the Neelsie where different options of meals are made available.
 However, students must be aware that meals at this facility are more expensively priced than the normally priced meals; the quota may therefore be depleted sooner if this option is preferred.

-Maximum package (3 meals a day, 7 days a week): between R17 505 and R18 178, provided that the option “meal of the day” is selected.
+Maximum package (3 meals a day, 7 days a week): between R16 517 and R19 107, provided that the option “meal of the day” is selected.
 Other choices can be much more expensive.

 Meals are served three times a day in the dining hall and students book in advance for the option of their choice.
 The times for meals shall be as arranged by the warden in consultation with the house committee.